-2.2.1 New standards, amendments and interpretations adopted by the European Union but not compulsory for fiscal 2020
+2.2.2 New standards, amendments and interpretations adopted by the European Union but not compulsory for fiscal 2021 impact of their application on the financial statements.
+It does not expect any material impacts to arise from the application of the new compulsory standards.

-The Group has not applied in advance the following standards and amendments:
+The Group has not applied in advance the non-mandatory standards and amendments for 2021.